buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 This parameter allows the user to upload a file to a build.
 The user can either write some text to a text area, or select a file from the browser.
-Note that the file is then stored inside a property, so a ``maxsize`` of 10 mega bytes has been set.
+Note that the file is then stored inside a property, so a ``maxsize`` of 10 megabytes has been set.
 You can still override that ``maxsize`` if you wish.

 .. bb:sched:: PatchParameter